-Duke allots over $950 billion annually to R&D, and NCSU is the third-largest recipient of industry sponsored research among public universities that don’t have a medical school.
-UNC Chapel Hill, meanwhile, has eclipsed the $800 million mark in research grants and contracts, and its schools of medicine, business, and law are among the country’s best.
+Duke’s R&D budget recently topped $1.2 billion, and NCSU is the third-largest recipient of industry sponsored research among public universities that don’t have a medical school.
+UNC Chapel Hill, not to be outdone, also recently topped the $1.2 billion mark in research funding, and its schools of medicine, business, and law are among the country’s best.

 Add it all up and you have a ridiculously well-schooled population in the region; Raleigh ranks as the second-best-educated city in the nation.
 “The students create a built-in rental market for investors throughout the area, too,” Stepp notes.

 Raleigh ranks second (behind Austin) in tech growth over the last decade, and the state capital is #1 in STEM job growth.
 Praxis Strategy Group’s stats show that over the last decade, tech-related jobs grew by more than 60 percent, to nearly 39,000; STEM jobs grew at a rate of 39 percent, to nearly 50,000.